FAU-LS12-RC/MoDesA/README.md

 # MoDesA
-MoDesA is an automated systematic design flow that couples model-based design and simulation with Xilinx Vivado High-Level-Synthesis (HLS) for hybrid hardware and software implementations and was presented on the ReConFig18 conference.
+MoDesA is an automated systematic design flow that couples model-based design and simulation with Xilinx Vivado High-Level-Synthesis (HLS) for hybrid hardware and software implementations and was presented on the [ReConFig18](http://www.reconfig.org/) conference.
 It makes use of the modeling and simulation environment MATLAB/Simulink.
-MoDesA is used for designing, simulating, prototyping, and testing hardware/software solutions for Xilinx Zynq PSoC architectures.
+MoDesA is used for designing, simulating, prototyping, and testing different hardware/software solutions for Xilinx Zynq Programmable System-on-Chip (PSoC) architectures.

 Based on a tagging scheme, a manual partitioning of Simulink blocks onto resources is possible.
 Thereby, the proposed methodology allows to automatically explore different hardware and software implementation variants from a single behavioral Simulink model.